 Get a school routine worked out and start following it in the weeks leading up to that first day.
 Get up at a set time, have breakfast, get dressed, whatever the routine will be.
 Stick to it and because you’ve had a few weeks of practice, you will also have the chance to tweak the schedule as you’re definitely going to find things that don’t work.
 Once you find a routine that’s going to work for you and your child, create a visual schedule to make transitions easier.

 Buy all school uniforms and shoes early.
-Get your child used to wearing their school uniform.
-This way, any itchy, irritating labels or tags can be dealt with early and your child will be able to wear in their shoes so that they are comfortable and your child likes wearing them.
+Get your child used to wearing their school uniform to help them alleviate nervousness as they go back to school.
+This way, any itchy, irritating labels or tags can be dealt with early and your child will be able to wear them in their shoes so that they are comfortable and your child likes wearing them.

 Food and eating can be a particularly tricky situation for children on the spectrum.
 There will be set meal times and children will be expected to eat in allocated areas with a lunchbox.
 Some schools will also set rules on what food and drink can and can’t be brought to school.
 Allow your child to get used to eating a packed lunch out of their lunchbox and drinking from their drink bottle.
 Pack food they are well familiar with, is easy for your child to handle and unwrap… Stick to what they know.